Ekadh/CMEECourseWork/week3/README.md

 Usage:

-source("apply1.R")
+source("apply1.R") from R OR Rscript apply1.R from bash

 2. **apply2.R**

 Uses apply() to run a custom function on matrix rows.

 Purpose:
-Apply a user-defined function that scales rows based on the sum of their values.
+Apply a user defined function that scales rows based on the sum of their values.

 Usage:

-source("apply2.R")
+source("apply2.R") from R OR Rscript apply2.R from bash

 3. **basic_io.R**

 Demonstrates basic read/write operations in R.

 Purpose:
-Import a CSV file, write it back out, and explore different write options.
+Import a CSV file and write it back out.

 Usage:

-source("basic_io.R")
+source("basic_io.R") from R OR Rscript basic_io.R from bash

 4. **boilerplate.R**